lawseff/hotel-booking/README.md

 # Hotel Booking

+#### Disclaimer:
+If you somehow managed to find this repo, don't browse the code.

+Why?
+1) This is legacy code
+and I'm not really interested in supporting this project
+2) It has zero budget
+3) A couple of features gotta be made in short deadlines

 ## Business use case

 A **client** fills out an **application**, specifying the number of beds, room class and the length of stay.